juspay/hyperswitch/README.md

 - **System Performance & Reliability**

-  - Scalable to support 50000 tps
+  - Scalable to support 50,000 tps
   - System uptime of up to 99.99%
   - Deployment with very low latency
   - Hosting option with AWS or GCP

 - **Value Added Services**

   - Compliance Support, incl.
-PCI, GDPR, Card Vault etc
+PCI, GDPR, Card Vault, etc
   - Customise the integration or payment experience
   - Control Center with elaborate analytics and reporting
   - Integration with Risk Management Solutions